 When you see a challenging behavior, it usually means that your child can’t figure out how to express his feelings in an adequate way or doesn’t know how to get his desires met.
 To cope with challenging behavior, your response should show a beneficial way to handle his feelings.

-Here are some tips you can try to handle challenging behaviors:
+Here are some tips you can try to handle the terrible twos:

 Read books with your child and talk about how characters are feeling.
 That way, your child can name the feeling, and you can suggest a way to feel better or to solve the problem.